by Matt Victoriano

 The next time a veteran commits suicide will you join those who say “I had no idea?
 I wish there was something I could have done.”
 Or will you prevent the next time by choosing to understand and support?

-This was originally published on SpotterUp.com and republished withe permission of the author.
+This first appeared in The Havok Journal on November 8, 2018.
+It was originally published on SpotterUp.com and republished with permission of the author.